 2. More importantly, for every dollar you donate, how much actually goes to charitable activities?

 To ask the question a different way, how much gets spent on administrative expenses?

-We pay accounting fees and some website expenses -- no salaries, no advertising, no rent, no marketing.
+We pay accounting fees, bank fees, and some website expenses -- no salaries, no advertising, no rent, no marketing.